 After visiting the gardens continue east along Fairfield Road until it connects with Beach Drive or, even better, head down Foul Bay Road toward the water and Gonzales Bay and then turn left at Crescent Road.
-Crescent Road also leads into Beach Drive, but first passes a lookout by Trafalgar Park where you can park and admire the stunning views of the area, including the ocean and Olympic Mountains in Washington State across the water (or at least you can on a clear day).
+Crescent Road also leads into Beach Drive, but first passes a lookout by Trafalgar Park.
+At the lookout you can park and admire the stunning views of the area, including the ocean and Olympic Mountains in Washington State across the water (or at least you can on a clear day).

-Beach Drive then continues along the southern shore of Oak Bay, right through the middle of the Victoria Golf Club, and then up Oak Bay’s eastern coastline through residential neighbourhoods past the Oak Bay Beach Hotel, Willows Beach and Cattle Point, and then on into Greater Victoria’s very swanky Uplands neighbourhood.
+Beach Drive then continues along the southern shore of Oak Bay, right through the middle of the Victoria Golf Club.
+From there it goes up Oak Bay’s eastern coastline through residential neighbourhoods past the Oak Bay Beach Hotel, Willows Beach and Cattle Point, and then on into Greater Victoria’s very swanky Uplands neighbourhood.

 If you have time and a car, take the time to enjoy this wonderful scenic drive.